 In increasing numbers, professionals just don’t want the same things that their parents did from a career.
 The concept of a “career for life” has long fallen out of fashion, and these days so is having only one permanent job at a time.
-There is an increased desire for variety, flexibility and autonomy.
+There is an increased desire for variety, flexibility, autonomy and multiple income streams.

 Given this momentum, professionals are realising in increasing numbers that a portfolio career is not only possible, it is preferable.
 Portfolio careers help you earn more from clients globally, give you more flexibility and autonomy and reduce income risk through diversification.

 So you may be asking yourself, what does this mean for my career?
 I recently discussed this with headhunter and talent director Luke Rodwell, executive career mentor Julia Poncar and hospitality recruitment specialist Lucy Warman.
-All of us have teenage kids and worry about what advice to give them.
 Below is what we concluded.

 The cold hard truth is that having one permanent role with no other sources of income is becoming incredibly risky for professionals and their families.
 No jobs are safe any more, and if you lose your job it may take a few months with no income before you land the next one.
 Even worse, you might find that your skillset has become obsolete.